abbyowen/lab2cosc61_abby_annie/README.md

 This file contains our command-line interface.
 It establishes a connection with mysql and hten reads the user's input from the command line.
 It checks for a user's permissions before allowing them to complete the requested action.
 It also checks the number of arguments given for a command.
 To run our program and use the manuscript system, run `python3 cli.py` in a command shell.

 ### startup.py
 This file contains the code to create our tables, triggers, views, and insert our testing data.
 Before running our command line interface, run `python3 startup.py` in a command shell to create all of our necessary information. **As we noted in Slack, we had a hard time resettng our triggers and views from mysql connector.
-It is perhaps better to run our sql files in MySQLWorkbench before running the system.**
+It is perhaps better to run our sql files in MySQLWorkbench before running the system and after a reset.**